mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/cloud-security.md

 ## 8 Which Physical Security Controls Are in Place for the Mendix Cloud?

-Mendix Cloud is hosted in industry-leading datacenters, which are reviewed bi-annually for compliance by the certified Information Security Officers of Mendix.
-All the datacenters possess third-party certifications and/or third-party assurance reports like ISO/IEC 27001:2013, SOC 2, and PCI-DSS.
+Mendix Cloud is hosted in industry-leading data centers, which are reviewed bi-annually for compliance by the certified Information Security Officers of Mendix.
+All the data centers possess third-party certifications and/or third-party assurance reports like ISO/IEC 27001:2013, SOC 2, and PCI-DSS.